Building Canrun: A statically typed logic programming library for Rust

 The domain!

-macro can create a struct with associated functions that enable it to store and retrieve collections of values compatible with a user defined domain by type4.
-The generated struct looks (roughly) like this:
+macro can create a struct with associated functions that enable it to store and retrieve collections of values compatible with a user defined domain by typeThis is not quite the same as something like AnyMap, which depends on types having a 'static

 pub struct MyDomain {